axtgr/docker-migrate/README.md

 # docker-migrate

-A container that helps you migrate your volumes from one Docker host to another using rsync over SSH.
+A container that helps you copy your volumes from one Docker host to another using rsync over SSH.

+## Usage

-It has two modes, server and client, and uses three env vars: `PASSWORD`, `HOST` and `PORT`.
+It can be run in two modes, _server_ (for hosting the volumes) and _client_ (for copying the volumes from the server).
+It uses three environment variables for configuration: `PASSWORD`, `HOST` and `PORT`.
 If a host is specified, it runs as a client to that host (and port), otherwise it runs as a server.

-## Usage

-### Source Docker host
+### Source host (server)

 Set `PASSWORD` and run the container with volumes you want to copy mounted to `/volumes` and the container's port `22` bound to any host port.
 It will start a server waiting for client connections.
-You will need to manually stop the container after the procedure is finished.
+You will have to manually stop the container after the procedure is finished.

 Example source `docker-compose.yml`: